 As we continue to monitor and respond to the COVID-19 situation, we will be updating this webpage with the latest screening, visitation and operational changes at Craig Hospital.
-We are also sharing updates on our public hotline at 303-789-8888, our Facebook page and other communication channels.
-Please check this page regularly for updates.
+Due to the widespread availability of Covid vaccine in the community, Craig will not be offering any additional community vaccination clinics.
+If you are in need of your first, second or booster dose, please reach out to your local pharmacy for scheduling.
 To learn more about protecting yourself and your community, visit our COVID-19 information page and call our Nurse Advice Line with any questions.
-If you would like to support us during this unprecedented time, click here for more information or you can donate or sew face masks.

 Craig Hospital is actively screening all persons permitted to enter our buildings daily, including taking temperatures.
 If you answer yes to any of the following screening questions, you will not be able to enter.

 Face masks are required to be worn inside Craig Hospital at all times.
 Those who are fully vaccinated* may choose to not wear a mask while outside on Craig's campus.
 Those who are not fully vaccinated must continue to wear a mask/face cover and social distance while outside on Craig's campus.

 As of Friday, August 6, 2021, Craig Hospital has updated its caregiver guidelines.
 These guidelines are subject to change.